freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 ## WordPress

-WordPress is a free and open-source content management system based on PHP and MySQL.
+WordPress is a free and open-source content management system based on **PHP** and **MySQL**.
 Features include robust user management, an extensible theming and plugin architecture, and a flexible template system.
 It is most associated with blogging but supports other types of web content including forums, media galleries, and online stores.

 WordPress powers over 30% of all websites and is by far the most used CMS on the planet.
 Backed by a huge community, this open source platform powers not only countless sites but a multi-billion dollar economy with themes, plugins, and custom software.